viera97/MasterPasswordClipboard/README.md

 ```python
 pip install -r requirements.txt
 ```

-If you are using linux you migth need to install `xclip`.

 ### Use

 The ideal use is to create a keyboard shorcut for excecuting the script.